 Also, uh, one where I can get a fresh start on catching up on Asks.
 (These are just the ones I HAVEN’T responded to.)

-saucylark asked: Why the new blog?
+saucylark said: Why the new blog?

 I’m going legit!
 In September, this blog will be four years old.
 Four years!
 The “STFU, _____” thing has kind of passed.
 And frankly, it’s starting to get embarrassing to spell out what that stands for to adults and coworkers.
 When I started this blog, I never thought it would be any part of my professional life - I just missed writing and working in news, and this was an outlet for that.
 My career trajectory ended up punting me back into news, and this blog does have some name recognition in certain corners of the evil liberal mediasphere.
 I want a name I could tell my mom and be proud of.
 And one you all can bring up in conversation without the person you’re talking to going, “Oh, well that blog title has STFU in it, they hate the First Amendment and free speech and shit!”